Jakcrimson/CBAAL/README.md

 The simulation uses a network represented as a graph and its adjacency matrix.
 The network $\mathbb{G}(\tau)$, is the undirected communication network at time $\tau$ with a symetric adjacency matrix $g(\tau)$.
 This adjacency matrix is defined such that $g_{ik}=1$ if a link exists between agents $i$ and $k$, and 0 otherwise.
 Agents $i$ and $k$ are said to be *neighbors* if such a link exists.
 For the implementation and as convention, each agent is a neighbor to himself (self connection nodes, $g(\tau)_{ii}=1$).

-At each iteration of phase 2, each agents receives, and transmits their winning bid list $y_i$ and the consensus is reached in a way that each agent $i$ replaces its $y_ij$ values with the largest value between itself and its neighbors.
+At each iteration of phase 2, each agents receives, and transmits their winning bid list $y_i$ and the consensus is reached in a way that each agent $i$ replaces its $y_{ij}$ values with the largest value between itself and its neighbors.
 Also, if an agent is outbid, it looses it's assignement and jumps back to phase 1.

 ## CBBA - Consensus-Based Bundle Algorithm - Multi-Task Assignement